jina-ai/example-multimodal-fashion-search/README.md

 ### Run with Docker-Compose

-This will spin up both the backend and front-end.
-Note: You will have to index data before you can search for it.
+This will spin up:

+- Indexer: saves embeddings and metadata to `/backend/workspace`.
+You can tweak how many Documents to index in `docker-compose.yml`.
+You can also comment out the `backend-index` section in `docker-compose.yml` if you've already indexed and don't want to re-index.
+- Searcher: searches the embeddings/metadata stored on disk
+- Frontend: Streamlit frontend to make user experience easier

 ```sh
 docker-compose up